enochii/jlox/README.md

 Mainly follow [this awesome book]( http://www.craftinginterpreters.com/), though there are some differences when it comes to implementation details.
 For example

 - `super` in mine is an `LoxInstance` rather than just a keyword.
-Tutorial use reference to class to find methods of superclass, but I do this by keeping an superclass instance in subclass instance.
+Tutorial use reference to class to find methods of superclass, but I do this by keeping an superclass instance in subclass instance, and delegate the field search to `parentInstance.get(field)` when field is not found in current `get()`.
+See `LoxInstance.get()` definition for more details.

   > By this way, I can also get superclass's fields via subclass instance, but actually I think it's a dark corner.
 Because the dynamic behavior of class fields and also the shadowing.